 The fresco is celebrated as one of the most significant mural-making techniques in the history of art.
 Though most commonly associated with the art of the Italian Renaissance, the painting technique has been around for millennia, inspiring ancient and contemporary artists alike.

 Created by painting directly onto plaster, frescoes offer a permanence not found in other forms of art.
-Unsurprisingly, muralists favor this durability, as illustrated by well-preserved masterpieces including the Roman wall paintings of Pompeii and Renaissance artist Michelangelo's world-famous Sistine Chapel ceiling.
+Unsurprisingly, muralists favor this durability, as illustrated by well-preserved masterpieces including the Roman frescos of Pompeii and famous Renaissance paintings like Michelangelo's world-famous Sistine Chapel ceiling.

 What is a Fresco?

 A fresco painting is a work of wall or ceiling art created by applying pigment onto intonaco, or a thin layer of plaster.
 Its title translates to “fresh” in Italian, as a true fresco's intonaco is wet when the paint is applied.

 There are three common types of fresco: buon, secco, and mezzo.

 - To paint a buon (“true”) fresco, an artist paints directly onto freshly mixed plaster.
 Due to the natural tack of the wet intonaco, the pigment used to paint a buon fresco does not need to contain a binding medium; instead, it can simply be mixed with water.

 - Contrarily, a secco (“dry”) fresco employs dry plaster as its canvas.
 To make the paint stick to the plaster, the pigments must be mixed with a binding medium, such as a glue adhesive or egg yolk.

 - A mezzo (“medium”) fresco is painted onto nearly dry intonaco.
 During the Renaissance, this type of fresco became widely used, eventually surpassing buon fresco in popularity.

 Though widely considered an Italian art form, frescoes have been found all over the world.
 Here, we take a look at some of the most famous of these paintings on plaster.